 Led by the Hixon Center for Sustainable Environmental Design, the work encompassed compiling data on more than 68 indicators and relied on input from virtually all functional units of the campus, including the Office of Facilities and Maintenance, Dining Services and the Office of Business Affairs.
 Louis Spanias, sustainability program manager and acting director of the Hixon Center, guided the work during 2017–2018.
 “Producing the report the first time is the hardest, but it helps identify where we’re coming from and how far we can go,” he says.

-The bronze rating reflects past sustainability efforts made by the College, including a minimum LEED silver rating for all new campus buildings, launching a Green Fund and conducting innovative research in areas such as renewable energy, water use and air pollution modeling.
+The bronze rating reflects past sustainability efforts made by the College, including a minimum LEED silver (or equivalent) rating for all new campus buildings, launching a Green Fund and conducting innovative research in areas such as renewable energy, water use and air pollution modeling.
 It also represents an opportunity for the College to commit to work even harder to reach important sustainability milestones, including carbon neutrality, zero waste and integrating sustainability in strategic planning and administration.

 The holistic approach to sustainability performance enshrined in the STARS framework requires making sustainability a guiding institutional principle at Harvey Mudd.
 Fortunately, many individual steps have already been taken and these investments are visible throughout the rating categories.
 For example, the College scored well in the campus and public engagement categories, on diversity and support for underrepresented groups, on innovation and leadership and with regard to investor responsibility.
 Not surprisingly, Harvey Mudd is also reaping top scores for offering students and faculty excellent research and scholarship opportunities and using the campus as a living laboratory.